-Apply for a Homeowners Property Tax ExemptionIf this information saves you any money, please consider donating a portion of it to the RVHOA.
+Apply for a Homeowners Property Tax ExemptionIf this information saves you any money, please consider donating a portion of it to your favorite charity.
 Thanks to David Fedors for supplying this information.

 Reducing Your Property Tax by applying for the Homeowner's Exemption.